 The growing market of Smart Home

 According to Cisco, 50 billion objects are expected to be connected by 2020, compared to about 15 billion now.
 Internet of Things will have impressive progress in the years to come, and this connected future is actually very close.
 The Internet of Things objects including smartphones, wearables, connected cars and also smart buildings, smart power systems, smart industrial equipment and many home amenities will soon work together and enter our daily lives.
+Prepare ahead of time by choosing a cheap electricity plan to power all of your home’s new technological needs.

 The market of Smart Home, with remote monitoring solutions, management and control of energy consumption, or all appliances connected, will represent 147.5 billion dollars in 2020 (MarketsandMarkets) .
 The expected annual growth of around 17% in Smart Home has pushed many manufacturers to commercialize connected devices coupled to a mobile application.